-In America, science and democracy were forged together from the start.
+In the United States of America, science and democracy were forged together from the start.

 Thomas Jefferson called “the tranquil pursuit of science” his “supreme delight.”
 He collected and classified fossils, was a prolific inventor and a student of mathematics, science, agriculture, and architecture.
-James Madison was even an elected member of the 'American Philosophical Society', America's oldest scientific society, founded in 1743.
+James Madison was even an elected member of the 'American Philosophical Society,' the country's oldest scientific society, founded in 1743.

 Why is that important?

-For one thing, because, as students of the Enlightenment, America’s founders were committed to unleashing the power of reason to advance knowledge and to build an effective and responsive government.
+For one thing, because, as students of the Enlightenment, the country’s founders were committed to unleashing the power of reason to advance knowledge and to build an effective and responsive government.
 They understood the benefits that could come when science and democracy worked together.
-And they exemplified a kind of bold, American pragmatism that put problem solving above partisanship and sought to base our government’s policies on the best available data and the most up-to-date understanding of the world.
+And they exemplified a kind of bold pragmatism that put problem solving above partisanship and sought to base our government’s policies on the best available data and the most up-to-date understanding of the world.

 It is a lesson well worth remembering in today’s highly polarized political environment.